Sedation Dentist for Irving, TX

 Sedation Dentistry FAQs – Irving, TX

 Sedation dentistry is a wonderful way to overcome fear and anxiety and get the dental care you need for a healthy smile.
 But it’s still quite common to have questions about how it works.
-At 21st Century Dental and Sleep Center, we’ve helped countless patients have a positive experience in the dental chair and are thrilled to help everyone achieve the great oral health they deserve.
+At 21st Century Dental of Irving, we’ve helped countless patients have a positive experience in the dental chair and are thrilled to help everyone achieve the great oral health they deserve.
 Below are answers to several sedation dentistry FAQ’s, but if you have any questions that aren’t included here, don’t hesitate to contact us.
 We’re here to help!

 Will I Remember Anything Afterward?

 One advantage of sedation dentistry is that many patients don’t recall much about their procedures.
 However, the extent of amnesia will vary depending on the type of sedation used (i.e. IV sedation results in total amnesia, while oral conscious sedation and nitrous oxide produce mild to moderate amnesia).